 Firefighters must pass both written and physical examinations in order to be considered for employment.
 Written exams test individuals on their knowledge of basic building codes and layouts, medical procedures and strategies for fighting forest fires.
 Physical exams test the strength and agility of potential firefighters.
 Alertness, coordination and self-discipline are all highly necessary for safe and effective firefighting.
 A continuing commitment to physical fitness is also necessary.

-According to the U.S. Bureau of Labor Statistics (BLS), approximately 91% of firefighters (excluding volunteer firefighters) were employed by local governments in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), about 332,400 professionals were employed in 2018, whereas employment of nearly 350,000 is anticipated for 2028.
 Employers usually require their firefighters to be certified as emergency medical technicians (EMTs).
 Most only require the basic level of certification but some larger departments which serve highly crowded metropolitan areas require advanced paramedic training.
 While high school diplomas were previously the norm for firefighters, some college education and even full college degrees in fire science are increasingly common.

 Employment Outlook and Salary Information

-Paid firefighters earned an average of $48,270 per year in 2013, according to BLS figures.
-The BLS predicted employment of firefighters to grow 7% from 2012-2022, slower than the average for all jobs.
+Paid firefighters earned a mean salary of $53,240 per year in 2018, according to BLS figures.
+The BLS predicted employment of firefighters to grow as fast as the average from 2018-2028.